Royden Rabinowitch: Career

 In late 2014, the largest private collection of Rabinowitch's work, which is situated in the Hooft Collection in Ghent, Belgium, was opened to the public.

 Awards and honours

 Rabinowitch received the Victor Martyn Lynch-Staunton Award from the Canada Council in 1985.
 In 2002, he was appointed an Officer of the Order of Canada (OC).
-That same year, he received Queen Elizabeth II's Gold Jubilee Medal.
+That same year, he received Queen Elizabeth II's Golden Jubilee Medal.

 In 2012, he was honored in Canada with a Governor General's Award for excellence in visual and media arts, which recognized his nearly-50-year career as a sculptor.
 Also in 2012, he received Queen Elizabeth II's Diamond Jubilee Medal.